oliver58/rust-command-line/Readme.md

 # Initial commit for a rust project.

-## Project will run cargo with addtl. text, the text is then written to a database.
+## Project will run cargo with addtl. command line arguments, the text is then written to a database.

 ### To test: cargo run -- hello world

+### hello world will be written to a database -> kv.db